Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 “So I would be very conservative and figure out how to, early on, add-in project planning and tooling to see if your estimates are being met.
 That way, you don’t end up in a place where the sunk cost fallacy is pushing you to do non-ideal things later in the project.”

 Keeping track of costs in new architectures can be a challenge because it is tough to always translate cloud costs to your business.
-You can see how much you’re spending with your cloud service provider but not why and how.
+You can think of the cost per client, team, department, etc.